 Frequently Asked Questions

-An annual pledge is a promise to our fellowship to give money for our congregation’s operation and mission.
+An annual financial commitment is a promise to our fellowship to donate money for our congregation’s mission.
 Each year during our Financial Stewardship Campaign, we ask our members and friends to consider what they are able to commit for the coming fiscal year and document that commitment.
 The funds from this campaign are by far the largest share of our budget.

-Why does WHUUF ask me to make a pledge?
+Why does WHUUF require members to make a pledge?

 I put whatever I can in the collection basket on Sundays, why should I pledge?

 Making a financial pledge allows WHUUF to project revenue for the coming year.
 Our budget is directly related to the amount of revenue we will have available.
 While we appreciate every gift, our budget must be based upon the money we think we will have available.
 Our by-laws require a completed pledge form as a requirement for membership.

 What happens to the money in the collection basket on Sundays?